ViktorFu/Awesome-GeoVAEs/README.md

 ---

-## 2. Hyperspherical VAEs
+## 2. Hyperspherical VAEs (超球面VAE)

-- **Core Idea**: Constrains the latent space to the unit hypersphere, forcing all latent vectors to have L2 norm of 1.
+- **Core Idea**: Constrains the latent space to the unit hypersphere, forcing all latent vectors to have an L2 norm of 1.
 The model learns the "direction" of the data rather than its "magnitude."
 This is typically implemented via the von Mises-Fisher (vMF) distribution.
 - **Advantages**: Focuses on direction rather than length, effectively mitigates posterior collapse, naturally suited for directional data.
 - **Suitable Data Types**: **Directional data where angular relationships matter** (such as text embeddings, gene expression profiles, image styles).